AhmedGamal710/AhmedGamal710/README.md

 # Ahmed Gamal

 ### Hi there 👋,
-I'm Front-end developer that creates and utilizes software solutions with a focus on innovation, efficiency and performance optimization to improve workflow for any organization.
+Front-end Web Developer with +1 year of experience in developing websites. looking for a position as a Junior web developer 'Angular & React Framework' that creates and utilizes software solutions with a focus on innovation, efficiency, and performance optimization to improve workflow for any organization.
 I was appointed as a teaching assistant for two semesters at the university, and I qualified twice for the ECPC Problem Solving Contest.
 <br />
 ### Languages and Tools:
 ![HTML](https://img.shields.io/badge/-HTML-333333?style=flat&logo=HTML5)